juicebox-systems/juicebox-hsm-realm/entrust-hsm/README.md

 ## ncipherxc target

 The HSM runs a stripped down version of Linux.
-It has a whitelist of syscalls that the seemachine can make.
+It has an allow list of syscalls that the seemachine can make.
 If it makes a syscall not on the whitelist the process is terminated.
 The ncipherxc target exists to stop dependencies that think it's running on Linux and make a syscall thats not allowed.
 (The [getrandom](https://crates.io/crates/getrandom) crate is an example of how this can happen).

 The ncipherxc target is still very much a work in progress.
+For example it'd be nice if it could get data into the tracebuffer for debugging.
+The code can still be built for a linux target using `compile_linux.sh` which is handy for debugging.

 ## Debugging

 The entrust-agent supports a --trace flag which'll collect and print logging written to the trace buffer on the HSM.
 This requires that the security world was created with the 'dseeall' feature enabled.
-On the HSM side, stdout is routed to the trace buffer.
+On the HSM side, stdout and stderr are routed to the trace buffer.
 The linux target includes the rust std library so can support having `println!()` in the HSM code.
 In a future version the ncipherxc target should also support this.